py2exe/py2exe/trunk/py2exe-3/README.rst

 `py2exe` is a distutils extension which allows to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts;
-Python 3.3 and Python 3.4 are supported.
+Python 3.3 and later are supported.
 It can build console executables, windows (GUI) executables, windows services, and DLL/EXE COM servers.

 py2exe for Python 2 is still available at http://sourceforge.net/project/showfiles.php?group_id=15583.